 Northwood is a very small town located in the state of New Hampshire.
 With a population of 4,677 people and just one neighborhood, Northwood is the 88th largest community in New Hampshire.
 Northwood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Northwood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Northwood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Northwood are a mix of both white- and blue-collar jobs.
 Overall, Northwood is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Northwood who work in sales jobs (14.45%), management occupations (9.65%), and office and administrative support (8.83%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.66% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Northwood is a great place for families with children to consider.
-First of all, many other families with children live here, making Northwood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Northwood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Northwood is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Northwood’s overall crime rate is lower than average for the country.

 The per capita income in Northwood in 2022 was $44,875, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $179,500 for a family of four.